PolyMathOrg/DataFrame/README.md

       load ].
 ```

-If you'd be interested in (basic, read-only for now) SQLite support, use `load: 'sqlite'` at the end:
+If you'd be interested in SQLite support, use `load: 'sqlite'` at the end:

 ```st
 EpMonitor disableDuring: [